-Please note that by contacting the network, ARU will be able to offer you support, but it won’t launch a formal complaint.
+Please note that by contacting the ISVA or HSOs, ARU will be able to offer you support, but a formal complaint won’t be launched.

 Our HSOs can provide a listening and personalised signposting service to current ARU students who have experienced bullying, discrimination, harassment or hate crime.